zeh/dasmjs/README.md

       }
   }
   ```
   It's important to check for a file existence because `getFile` might get called with uris that do not exist.
-This inevitable if the `incdir` pseud-op is used in the code.
+This inevitable if the `incdir` pseudo-op is used in the code.
 * `baseFolder`: uri `string` to be used when generating possible include file uris.

 This function returns an array of `IIncludeInfo`, each containing: